eProsima/Integration-Service-docs/docs/examples.rst

 Now, the value must contain information (normally, "HelloWorld").

-If you want to test the other way, launch Helloworld as subscriber and force an update in the `contextBroker` data while `integration-service` is executing with the same YAML file.
+If you want to test the communication the other way around, launch Helloworld as *subscriber* and force an update in the :code:`contextBroker` data while :code:`integration-service` is executing with the same YAML file.

 .. _comment_3: Maybe some changes must be done to allow the conversion between the struct types.

-Some/IP
+SOME/IP
 ^^^^^^^

-This example shows how to communicate a radar/fusion `dds` application with `someip` using `soss`.
+This example shows how to communicate a *radar/fusion* :code:`DDS` application with :code:`SOME/IP` using :code:`integration-service`.

-To execute this example `SOSS-SOMEIP` and `vsomeip` must be installed.
+To execute this example you need to have installed:

-The `SOSS-SOMEIP` examples `simple_radar_fusion_fastdds` and `simple_radar_fusion_vsomeip` must be compiled.
-They are located in the `examples/radar_fusion_dds` folder of `SOSS-SOMEIP`.
+- :code:`vsomeip`.
+- The :code:`SOSS-SOME/IP` **System-Handle**, that you can download from the repo: REF.
+  Specifically, you will need the :code:`simple_radar_fusion_fastdds` and :code:`simple_radar_fusion_vsomeip` examples compiled.
+These examples are located in the :code:`examples/radar_fusion_dds` folder.

+**Note**: If you built the :code:`integration-service` and/or :code:`SOSS-SOME/IP` packages with colcon, please make sure to have done all the required sourcing of the colcon overlays or, in alternative, to have added the opportune source commands to the .bashrc file, as explained in the :ref:`Getting Started <getting started>` section.

 Open three terminals:

-- In the first terminal, launch the `radar` application:
+- In the first terminal, launch the :code:`radar` application:

 .. code-block:: bash

     radar

-- In the second terminal, execute `RadarExample` as subscriber:
+- In the second terminal, execute the :code:`RadarExample` as *subscriber*:

 .. code-block:: bash

     RadarExample subscriber

-- In the third terminal, execute `integration-service` with the `someip_dds.yaml` configuration file:
+- In the third terminal, execute :code:`integration-service` with the :code:`someip_dds.yaml` configuration file:

 .. code-block:: bash

     soss examples/radar_fusion_dds/someip_dds.yaml

-`radar` and `RadarExample` subscriber should start communicating.
+Once :code:`soss` is launched, you should see that the :code:`radar` and the :code:`RadarExample` *subscriber* will start communicating.

-If you want to test the other way, launc `fusion`, `RadarExample` as publisher, and `integration-service` with the file `dds_someip.yaml` instead.
+If you want to test it the other way around, launch :code:`fusion`, :code:`RadarExample` as *publisher*, and :code:`integration-service` with the file :code:`dds_someip.yaml` instead.

-Take into account, that due to limitations in the **Some/IP** protocol, `radar` and `integration-service` with the file `dds_someip.yaml` cannot work together because both try to offer the same service.
+Take into account that due to limitations in the :code:`SOME/IP` protocol, :code:`integration-service` doesn't work when executed with :code:`radar` and with the file :code:`dds_someip.yaml`, because both try to offer the same service.

 WAN TCP Tunneling
 ^^^^^^^^^^^^^^^^^

-This example illustrates how to configure `integration-service` to achieve WAN communication.
+This example illustrates how to configure :code:`integration-service` to achieve WAN communication.

-To test this example properly, you need two separated subnets not connected but with internet access or a testing environment simulating this scenario (for example, two routers, with one of them acting as ISP of the second).
+To test this example properly, you need two separated subnets that are not connected but both with internet access, or a testing environment simulating this scenario (for example, two routers, with one of them acting as ISP of the second).

-Route tables and NAT must be configured to ensure proper port redirection before starting the test.
+Notice that route tables and NAT must be configured so as to ensure proper port redirection before starting the test.

 .. figure:: WAN_example.png

-    The IP addresses shown are only to illustrate the example, the important information is the **real** public IP of the *server* machine, and that its router must enable NAT to forward the listening port to the *server*.
+    The IP addresses shown only serve the purpose of illustrating the example, but the important information is the **real** public IP of the *server* machine.
+Also, its router must enable NAT to forward the listening port to the *server*.

-Once the environment is prepared and tested (for example, using a port-scanner), modify the file `wan_config.xml` to match the IP address and port of with the WAN IP address and forwarded port of your environment.
+Once the environment is prepared and tested (for example, using a port-scanner), modify the file :code:`wan_config.xml` to match the IP address and port of with the WAN IP address and forwarded port of your environment.

-This test will launch a `ROS 2` talker in the *server* machine, and a `ROS 2` listener in the *client* machine.
-In both machines, an `integration-service` instance will communicate with the other using WAN-TCP communication capabilities of `Fast-RTPS`.
+This test will launch a :code:`ROS2` talker in the *server* machine, and a :code:`ROS2` listener in the *client* machine.
+In both machines, an :code:`integration-service` instance will communicate with the other using WAN-TCP communication capabilities of `Fast-RTPS`.

-So, the requirements in both machines are:

-- ROS 2 (Crystal or superior) with talker-listener example working.
+So, the requirement in both machines is to have :code:`ROS2`(Crystal or superior) installed with a *talker-listener* example working.

-- `Integration-service` installed with `SOSS-ROS2`.
+**Note**: If you built the :code:`integration-service` and/or :code:`ROS2` packages with colcon, please make sure to have done all the required sourcing of the colcon overlays or, in alternative, to have added the opportune source commands to the .bashrc file, as explained in the :ref:`Getting Started <getting started>` section.

 Open 2 terminals in each machine:

 In the *server* side:

-- Launch `ROS 2` talker example:
+- Launch :code:`ROS2` talker example:

 .. code-block:: bash

     ros2 run demo_nodes_cpp talker

-- Launch `integration-service` with the server yaml:
+- Launch :code:`soss` with the *server* YAML:

 .. code-block:: bash